 Our couch potato gaze still fixed

-On its fickle, shrink-wrapped sticks,
+On its fickle, shrink-wrapped stix,

 Where the shining air takes root

-In the director’s lucid fruit,
+On the painter's lucid fruit,

 The sky's reflected cathode rays

-Bouncing off the fat-free blaze
+Bouncing off the fat free blaze

-Of that dietetic solar clone
+Of a dietetic solar clone

 Where the prism of the world is shown,